About the GSA

 Vice President of External Affairs

 The GSA Vice President of External Affairs is the advocacy point for graduate student issues outside the CMU community.
 Their primary responsibility is to identify and advocate key issues for graduate students at the local, state, and federal level.
-The external advocacy points of the GSA are ratified by the Department Representatives in the GSA Legislative Platform, which is an evolving document in order to accomodate issues as they arise.
+The external advocacy points of the GSA are ratified by the Department Representatives in the GSA Legislative Platform, which is an evolving document in order to accommodate issues as they arise.
 The VP of External Affairs is also the main point of contact of the CMU graduate student community to the National Association of Graduate and Professional Students (NAGPS), of which the CMU GSA is a legacy member.
 Lastly, the VP of External Affairs sits on the Pittsburgh Student Government Council, representing CMU graduate students in regards to local issues.

 Vice President of Academic Affairs